c0dev0id/shagen.me/content/posts/openhttpd-text-encoding.md

 ## Understanding the Content-Type Header

-*If you're not interested in technical details, jump to the [solution](#the-solution-content-type-charset-subtype) right away.*
+*If you're not interested in technical details, jump to the [solution](#the-solution-content-type-charset-subtype)

 Header fields can be explored with [curl](https://curl.se).